-A systematic review of docusate (softener) in palliative care patients based on small studies which were not of good quality, showed a small trend to increased stool frequency with the use of docusate.
+A systematic review of docusate (softener) in palliative care patients and based on small studies which were not of good quality, showed a small trend to increased stool frequency with the use of docusate.
 It is suggested that there is not sufficient evidence to justify its use.
-[1,3]
+[1,2]

 The common practice of recommending a stimulant and a lubricant or softening laxative together as prophylaxis when prescribing opioids is supported by low level evidence.
 This comes from a prospective open label volunteer study of the role of combinations of laxatives in the management of opioid induced constipation.

 Opioid antagonists are finding a place in the management of opioid induced constipation.
-Methylnaltrexone is an opioid antagonist specifically developed for treating opioid induced bowel dysfunction, which can be given subcutaneously.
+[5,6] Methylnaltrexone is an opioid antagonist specifically developed for treating opioid induced bowel dysfunction, which can be given subcutaneously.
 Naloxone is now frequently prescribed in a combination preparation with a prolonged release preparation of oxycodone (Targin).
-Systematic reviews have concluded that peripherally acting opioid antagonists are effective in opioid induced constipation, but further evidence of safety and efficacy are still needed for methylnaltrexone.
+Systematic reviews have concluded that peripherally acting opioid antagonists may be effective in opioid induced constipation, [1,6] but further evidence of safety and efficacy are still needed for methylnaltrexone.

 - Educating patients about the relationship of constipation to opioids, and the need for laxative co-therapy, is also an essential part of opioid prescribing.